 Originally written in the 10th century, the Ruyao jing (Mirror for Compounding the Medicine) describes the foundations of Internal Alchemy in 20 short poems of four verses.

-Materials listed on this page are excerpted from:
+Materials listed on this page are selected from:

 Commentary on the Mirror for Compounding the Medicine, by Wang Jie (?-ca. 1380).
 Golden Elixir Press.

 "The precelestial Breath is the original and initial Ancestral Breath.
 This Ancestral Breath is in the real center of Heaven and Earth within the human body. . . . "

 "In the human body, the spinal column corresponds to the Milky Way in Heaven.
 The Milky Way separates [Heaven into two parts], but a divine magpie builds a bridge; this is why we speak of the Magpie Bridge. . . . "

 "Clenching Heaven and Earth, grasping Yin and Yang, gathering the five agents, and bringing the eight trigrams together: this is the learning of the divine immortals. . . . "

 Other short selections from the Mirror for Compounding the Medicine and its commentary:

 ● The Precelestial and the Postcelestial Breaths